-Our review covered the State agency's implementation of the new criminal background check requirements that were in place as of March 1, 2018.
-In addition, we examined the State agency's plans to address the new criminal background check requirements that were not implemented by the end of our fieldwork, April 17, 2018.
-We also identified challenges that the State agency experienced.
+Our review covered the State agency's implementation of the new criminal background check requirements that were in place as of March 2, 2018.
+In addition, we examined the State agency's plans to address the new criminal background check requirements that were not implemented by the end of our fieldwork, May 30, 2018.
+We also identified challenges that the State agency experienced in implementing the requirements.
 Our review did not address childcare providers' compliance with the new requirements.